 When you add an AWS GovCloud account to Kion, you will see the option to Include Spend From Linked Commercial Account.This setting should not be changed after the account is added to Kion, so it's important to understand what this does.

-When you use Kion to create a brand new GovCloud account, you'll automatically be creating an AWS commercial account as well (since a linked commercial account is required to manage the GovCloud account.
+When you use Kion to create a new GovCloud account, you'll automatically be creating an AWS commercial account as well, since a linked commercial account is required to manage the GovCloud account.

 Pros of Including Linked Account Spend

-- If you leave Include Spend From Linked Account unchecked, expenses may not be categorized accurately as GovCloud account spend vs AWS commercial account spend.
-The sum total on reports will be correct, but some charges aren't clearly marked as a GovCloud expense, so it may register as spend for the commercial account instead.
-Reporting the spend together eliminates that risk.
+- Spend can't be misreported as belonging to the GovCloud account when it should have been Commercial, and vice versa.
+If you do not include linked account spend, expenses may not be categorized accurately as GovCloud account spend vs AWS commercial account spend.
+The sum total on reports will be correct, but some charges won't be clearly marked as a GovCloud expense and may register as spend for the commercial account instead.
+Reporting the spend together eliminates this risk.

-- If you leave Include Spend From Linked Account unchecked and a cloud rule has an expense-generating CFT on it, the CFT could be deployed to both the Commercial and GovCloud accounts, thus doubling the spend (for example, CFTs that enable config or AWS CloudWatch).
+- Decreases risk of double reporting of spend.
+If you do not include linked account spend and a cloud rule has an expense-generating CloudFormation template on it, the CloudFormation template could be deployed to both the Commercial and GovCloud accounts, doubling the spend.
 Including the spend from the linked commercial account prevents this.

 Cons of Including Linked Account Spend

-- If you leave Include Spend From Linked Account unchecked and add both the commercial account and the GovCloud account to the same project, you can add CARs, compliance checks and cloud rules to BOTH the commercial account and the GovCloud account, and you can view reports for those accounts separately.
-Your capabilities around this are more limited if you include linked commercial account spend and report on them together.
+- Reporting capabilities won't be as granular.
+If you do not include linked account spend and add both the Commercial account and the GovCloud account to the same project, you can add cloud access roles, compliance checks, and cloud rules to both accounts and view reports for those accounts separately.
+Your capabilities around this are limited if you include linked commercial account spend and report on them together.

 We have suggestions for when to or when not to include linked account spend, but ultimately the best choice depends on your organization's needs and preferences.